You are here

 In general, these pages do not give advice.
 Instead, they describe conditions so travelers can make informed decisions.
-In some dangerous situations, however, the Department of State recommends that Americans defer travel to a country.
+In some dangerous situations, the Department of State recommends that Americans defer travel to a country.
 In such a case, a Travel Advisory Level of 3 or 4 will be given for a country or specific region within a country.
-University policy requires that students travelling to countries or regions designated with a Travel Advisory of level 3 or 4 obtain International Travel Risk Assessment and Advisory Committee (ITRAAC) approval.
+University policy requires that students traveling to countries or regions designated with a Travel Advisory of level 3 or 4 obtain International Travel Risk Assessment and Advisory Committee (ITRAAC) approval.

 Are you aware of your foreign country’s laws?